 In 1978 the government of Costa Rica declared as a National Park, and later was declared core Marine Conservation Area.
 In 1997, UNESCO declared world heritage natural beauty and biological wealth, and most recently was selected as a candidate to move to the 2nd qualifying round of the famous competition for the selection of the new seven wonders of the world.

-Undoubtedly, the Island Cocos is one of the best kept treasures of Costa Rica.
+Undoubtedly, the Cocos island is one of the best kept treasures of Costa Rica.

 Its size, isolation and conservation status have made this island one of the most privileged natural sites worldwide, highlighting its lush vegetation on it, with some 235 plant species, of which 70 are endemic.